Syr3f/KitScript/README.md

 In development process; join in for faster release!

-See [Changelog & Todo List](https://github.com/Syr3f/KitScript/wiki/Changelog-%26-Todo-List) in wiki for more info.
+Visit [KitScript.com](http://www.kitscript.com/) for more information.

+There's a [Wiki](http://www.kitscript.com/wiki/) in development also.

 - - -